 Schools and programs may notify applicants of non-acceptance admission decisions by October 15.
-By March 15 of the enrollment year, issue a number of acceptance offers at least equal to the expected number of students in their first year of class entering the class and report those acceptance actions to AMCAS.
+By March 15 of the enrollment year, they must issue a number of acceptance offers at least equal to the expected number of students in their first year of class entering the class and report those acceptance actions to AMCAS.
 This question doesn't have a single answer.
 Many medical schools begin sending out interview invitations in September, shortly after receiving the first applications for secondary education.
-Some schools have a fast response time, but others seem to be prolonged, especially when you're constantly updating your email to see if they've contacted you.
-Medical schools begin sending acceptance letters in mid-October We may contact you at any time later, so early applicants can receive acceptances by late Create a complete list of medical schools you would like to attend and rank them in order of preference.
-Another exception is the University of Bristol, which sometimes starts sending out invitations for interviews to the medical school a little earlier, in mid-October.
+Some schools have a fast response time, but others seem to be prolonged, especially when you're constantly checking your email to see if they've contacted you.
+Medical schools begin sending acceptance letters in mid-October.

+You may be contacted at any time later, so early applicants can receive acceptances by late October.
+It's important to create a list of medical schools you would like to attend and rank them in order of preference.
+An exception is the University of Bristol, which sometimes starts sending out invitations for interviews to the medical school a little earlier, in mid-October.
 Starting April 1, if you still have multiple acceptances, now is the time to decide where you want to go to medical school.
 The American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS) is the centralized online application service for colleges of osteopathic medicine located in the United States and the primary application method for students planning to pursue osteopathy.

-The time between submitting your medical school application and responding to medical schools for interviews can be stressful, to say the least.
+The first year of your university is not a time to relax; medical schools will keep an eye on how well you did in your previous courses.
+Shirag Shemmassian is the founder of Shemmassian Academic Consulting and a renowned expert in college admissions, medical school admissions and graduate school admissions.
+Not only do students have to focus on science-heavy courses, follow doctors, do extracurricular activities, and participate in research opportunities, but they must also prepare and study for the College of Medicine Admission Exam (MCAT) while applying for medical school.
+The period between submitting your medical school application and responding to medical schools for interviews can be stressful.
 While it may seem simple, it can be difficult to gather all the necessary materials and get the minimum scores and grades you need to get a place in a medical school.
-That said, each school also has its own timeline for reviewing applications, and medical schools don't always review applications as they arrive, so you don't have to worry if you applied as early as possible and haven't received any interview invites as soon as possible. indicated above, it all depends on the school.
+That said, each school also has its own timeline for reviewing applications, and medical schools don't always review applications as they arrive, so you don't have to worry if you applied as early as possible and haven't received any interview invites as soon as possible.
 In addition to the burden of heavy courses in science, graduation requirements and extracurricular activities, you must now juggle (prepare and take the MCAT) and (apply to medical schools).

 Again, see the end of this post for more information on strategizing and moving forward, if you are feeling anxious and waiting at this stage of the medical school interview invitation timeline.